Reviewing Aphria (APHA) & Its Competitors

-Aphria (NASDAQ: APHA) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it compare to its competitors?
-We will compare Aphria to related businesses based on the strength of its risk, profitability, valuation, dividends, earnings, analyst recommendations and institutional ownership.
+Aphria (NASDAQ: APHA) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it compare to its competitors?
+We will compare Aphria to related businesses based on the strength of its earnings, profitability, analyst recommendations, institutional ownership, dividends, valuation and risk.

 Institutional & Insider Ownership

 11.3% of Aphria shares are held by institutional investors.
 Comparatively, 21.6% of shares of all “Medicinals & botanicals” companies are held by institutional investors.
-25.8% of shares of all “Medicinals & botanicals” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+25.8% of shares of all “Medicinals & botanicals” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

+Aphria has a beta of 2.12, meaning that its share price is 112% more volatile than the S&P 500.
+Comparatively, Aphria’s competitors have a beta of 2.56, meaning that their average share price is 156% more volatile than the S&P 500.

 This table compares Aphria and its competitors’ net margins, return on equity and return on assets.